SigNoz/signoz.io/blog/2021-12-28-open-source-apm-tools.md

 **Benefits of Open Source APM tool over SaaS APM tools:**

 - **Customization** - You can customize the tool's source code to suit your needs.

 - **Self-hosting** - You don't need to send your data outside your environment.
 With privacy laws becoming more stringent, this might be the future of APM tools.

+- **Data Privacy and control** - When you use a self-hosted open source apm, you don't have to send any data outside your infra.
+This gives user more control over their data.
+You don't have to worry about sending any PII data to third party tools.

 - **Developer First** - Your org's developers can look under the hood of an open source APM tool.
 They can decide for themselves whether the tool meets their requirements or not.

 - **Community support** - Open source tools have active communities around them.
 Communities ensure code accountability and support.
 You can directly influence a product's roadmap by raising GitHub issues.

 But first, let's understand what is application performance monitoring and why is it needed?

 ## What is application performance monitoring(APM)?

 Application performance monitoring is the process of keeping your app's health in check.
 APM tools enable you to be proactive about meeting the demands of your customers.
+Some of the top metrics that APM tools monitor are application latency, error rate, and requests per second.

 ## Why is application performance monitoring(APM) needed?